hojelse/ads/exam-sets/200513-with-answers.md

 # Ordinary Exam 2020 with answers

+13th May 2020

-My answers, graded an A.
+My answers, some answers are partial credit.
+Grade: A.

 ## Q1